rosechou/ultimate/trunk/source/WebBackend/README.md

  SETTINGS_WHITELIST=C:\\path\\to\\your\\settings_whitelist.json
 ```

-## Changing configuration.
+## Changing configuration
 There are 2 ways of changing configuration settings.
-The `web.config.properties` or via VM arguments.
+By the `web.config.properties` file or via VM arguments.

-A setting `SETTING_FOO` in `web.config.properties` can be overridden via VM argument `-DWebBackend.SETTING_FOO=bar`.
+A setting "`SETTING_FOO`" in `web.config.properties` can be overridden via VM argument `-DWebBackend.SETTING_FOO=bar`.

-## Default configuration:
+## Default configuration

 	# DEBUG (bool) .............. : True increases the verbosity of the logs.
 	# PORT (int) ................ : determines the port the jetty server will be listening.